 The NGen Manufacturing Program – Pilot Project Stream offers up to 50% of eligible project expenses to a max of $50,000-$250,000 in research and development funding.

 To apply for NGen Pilot Project Stream funding, applicants (partnerships of two or more industry partners plus other collaborators) need to be members of the NGen Advanced Manufacturing Supercluster.
 Membership is free but requires an additional application.
-The Pilot Project Stream is currently open and accepting applications until funding is depleted.
+The Pilot Project Stream has an upcoming deadline of April 15, 2020.

 About the NGen Manufacturing Program – Pilot Project Stream